maishathasin/Databases-cs338/README.md

 # Current Feature supports

+## Milestone 1
 A nice front end in that allows the user to view all job posting and apply to a job, furthermore, we have also added a trigger to avoid duplicate applications in job postings.
 ![ex2](images/ex3.png)

+## Milestone 2
+We used Sveltekit and Shadcn components for a nicer finish!

+# Registration and login

 # Tables
 Currently has 5 tables Applicants, Applications, Employers, JobPostings and Users